SD › Best Time to Visit Orlando

 Orlando in April

-- Spring Fiesta in the Park – This event hosted on the banks of Lake Eola in downtown Orlando is held annually around the first weekend of April, April 6-7 in 2019.
+- Spring Fiesta in the Park – This event hosted on the banks of Lake Eola in downtown Orlando is held annually around the first weekend of April.
 It features all sorts of booths selling arts, crafts, homemade items, and a wide range of treats, along with live entertainment.

 - Florida Film Festival – This festival showcases the best of cutting-edge cinema along with special events, industry parties, a start-studded attendee list, and indulgent food and wine experiences.
-It’s held for 10 days in mid-April, April 12-21 in 2019.
+It’s held for 10 days in mid-April.

-- Easter – Lots of hotels and restaurants will offer special Easter feasts for the holiday, April 21 in 2019.
+- Easter – Lots of hotels and restaurants will offer special Easter feasts for the holiday.
 Easter Egg Hunts for the kids are frequently hosted too, including in the city of Winter Park just a short drive from Orlando.

 - Central Florida Earth Day – This annual event takes place on April 20, Earth Day, every year at Lake Eola Park in Orlando.
 It features special guest speakers to create awareness about how we can help the planet along with a variety of family-friendly activities and music.